colyseus/docs/docs/server/room.md

         throw new Error("consented leave");
     }

-    // allow disconnected client to rejoin into this room until 20 seconds await this.allowReconnection(client, 20);
+    // allow disconnected client to reconnect into this room until 20 seconds await this.allowReconnection(client, 20);

     // client returned! let's re-activate it.